 As part of review of multi-family developments, the following menu shall be used as part of the review.
-In order to "pass" this table 60% of total possible points shall be earned,
+In order to "pass" this table 60% of total possible points shall be earned, (10% of the total possible points must be from LID elements)

-Design Criteria Possible Points Parking 0 2 1 3 4 Screening of parking and/or loading Not Partially facilities from public right-of-way screened screened Fully screened Parking lot lighting provided No Yes \ Parking location (behind building is best) Side Behind \ Front Number of parking spaces provided (% of minimum required) >120% 101-120% 100% Tree Retention 0 1 2 3 4 Percentage of trees retained <10% 10-50% 51-75% >75% ≥50% Replacement of trees removed <50% 2 Building Orientation to the Street 0 3 4 Entrance Not street-All entrances face breezeway Primary entrances face the street facing faces street the street Building Orientation to the Street, cont.
-0 2 3 4 1 Site's frontage has buildings within 25 feet of front lot line.
-(Full points may be 0-25% of given when courtyards are adjacent to ≥51% of street street 26-50% of frontage the frontage.) street frontage frontage Screening of Storage Areas and Utility 2 Boxes 0 1 3 4 Trash storage is screened from view by solid wood fence, masonry wall or landscaping.
-No Yes
+Design Criteria 0 4 Possible Points 3 A Screening of parking and/or loading facilities from public right-of-way Not screened Partially screened Fully screened - - Parking lot lighting provided No Yes - Parking location (behind building is best) Front Side Behind - Number of parking spaces provided (% of minimum required) >120% 101-120% 100% - - Three Retention (0) 1 2 3 A Percentage of trees retained <10% 10-50% .
+51-75% >75% - Replacement of trees removed Building Orientation to the Street <50% 0 ≥50% 11 - 2 - 3 Primary entrances face the street Building Orientation to the Street Not street- facing Entrance breezeway faces street All entrances face the street - - Site's frontage has buildings within 25 feet of front lot line.
+(Full points may be given when courtyards are adjacent to the frontage.)
+0 0-25% of street frontage 26-50% of street frontage ≥51% of street frontage - - - Screening of Storage Areas and Utility Boxes Trash storage is screened from view by solid wood fence, masonry wall or landscaping.
+0 No 1 Yes 2 - - -